Chamal1120/book-store/README.md

 ## Why not integrate terraform to the ci/cd pipeline?

-Again, this is to maintain the simplicity of the demostration.
 It is possible to integrate terraform to the ci/cd pipeline to automate the deployment process using something like GitHub Workflows.
 However,

 * If both codepipeline triggering branch and terraform workflow triggering branch is same, that will result in a race condition on which finishes first or both might clash as resource allocation and resource utilization happens at the same time.
 AWS might handle this in a  smart way but we are not risking it.